PROREY TECH

 by Andrey Pronyaev prorey.com

 ProRey TagCat prorey.online is Online Application for Image and Video tagging and comparison.
-User can select Image and Video files from Local, Network or Google Drive, and compare them to each other.
+User can select Image and Video files from local storage, and compare them to each other.
 File metadata can be saved in a cloud collection for later comparison.
 Images and Video frames can be tagged and links between them can be analyzed with graph visualizations.

 ProRey TagCat generates Image and Video dHashes locally without uploading media files to cloud server.
 This makes dHashes comparison on cloud fast, private and secure. dHashes are stored and matched in graph database which makes storage horizontally scalable.
 Search time is dependent only on number of images or video frames in collection.

-ProRey TagCat PRO is developed with modern serverless cloud NAVEN stack.
+ProRey TagCat is developed with a modern serverless cloud stack.
 New features can be added rapidly with JavaScript-based languages and cloud infrastructure cost is proportional to number of hashes stored.
 All modern browsers are supported.

 NodeJS is a JavaScript back-end runtime used to authenticate client requests and interact with database.